-Available WLAN and over-the-horizon (OTH) communications technologies will be assessed for their overall applicability against the requirements by William Kasch, Jack Burbank, Harold Zheng, and Brian Haberman of JHU/APL.
-This assessment will begin with an initial cataloging and high-level characterization of commercially-available technologies (represented as the 'Technology List' of Figure 1).
-These technologies will then be judged against user requirements and a corresponding downselection will occur.
-Remaining candidate technologies will further undergo a more rigorous evaluation.
+Available WLAN and over-the-horizon (OTH) communications technologies were assessed for their overall applicability against the requirements by William Kasch, Jack Burbank, Harold Zheng, and Brian Haberman of JHU/APL.
+This assessment began with an initial cataloging and high-level characterization of commercially-available technologies (represented as the 'Technology List' of Figure 1).
+These technologies were then judged against user requirements and a corresponding down-selection occurred.
+Remaining candidate technologies underwent a more rigorous evaluation.

-Performance studies will be conducted to determine the viability of those remaining technology candidates to be combined in an integrated architecture.
-Studies focusing on coverage, platform constraints, and network capacity will be performed by the JHU/APL team members.
-The results of these studies will be used to perform another down-selection.
-The remaining 'best-of-breed' technology candidates will constitute the candidate set at the end of year one, and will undergo a second set of technical studies during year 2, illustrated in Figure 3.
-A cost study will be performed by Clayton Jones of Webb Research, whom has conceived and built a variety of oceanic scientific platforms including those used by Rutgers University.
+Performance studies were conducted to determine the viability of those remaining technology candidates to be combined in an integrated architecture.
+Studies focusing on coverage, platform constraints, and network capacity were performed by the JHU/APL team members.
+The results of these studies were used to perform another down-selection.
+The remaining 'best-of-breed' technology candidates constituted the candidate set at the end of year one, and underwent a second set of technical studies during year 2, illustrated in Figure 3.
+A cost study was performed by JHU/APL with consultation from Clayton Jones of Webb Research, whom has conceived and built a variety of oceanic scientific platforms including those used by Rutgers University.

-Architecture integration studies will be performed by all participants in the study.
+Architecture integration studies were performed primarily by JHU/APL participants in the study with consultation to the team members from Rutgers and Webb Research.
 Here, four areas of interest for study were identified: 1) routing and Quality-of-Service (QoS), 2) network management, 3) security, and 4) interference.
-The routing and QoS study will focus on methods of classification and efficient routing of packets through the envisioned variable U-SCAN network topology.
-The network management study will attempt to identify network management techniques and approaches that effectively improve ease-of-use and promote automation to minimize maintenance cost and network complexity.
-The security study will attempt to identify suitable security policies, models, and mechanisms, along with assessing the impacts of such security mechanisms on U-SCAN performance.
-It is expected that in an environment where commercial, scientific, and homeland security users operate concurrently, many different types of security will be required to meet user needs.
-Both the network management and security studies will focus on commercial best practices and commercially-deemed viable solutions.
-Finally, an interference study will be conducted to determine the performance impacts of potential U-SCAN technologies have on neighboring communications systems, and vice-versa, in order to ensure effective coexistence of technologies and adherence to US and/or International radio frequency (RF) regulations.
+The routing and QoS study focused on methods of classification and efficient routing of packets through the envisioned variable U-SCAN network topology.
+The network management study identified network management techniques and approaches that effectively improve ease-of-use and promote automation to minimize maintenance cost and network complexity.
+The security study identified suitable security policies, models, and mechanisms, along with assessing the impacts of such security mechanisms on U-SCAN performance.
+It was found that in an environment where commercial, scientific, and homeland security users operate concurrently, many different levels of security will be required to meet user needs.
+Both the network management and security studies focused on commercial best practices and commercially-deemed viable solutions.
+Finally, an interference study was conducted to determine the performance impacts of potential U-SCAN technologies have on neighboring communications systems, and vice-versa, in order to ensure effective coexistence of technologies and adherence to US and/or International radio frequency (RF) regulations.